 1945: A new five year program is adopted.

-1946: Harold Spence-Sales joins the faculty.
+1946: Professor Harold Spence-Sales joins the faculty.
 In anticipation of the important role for architects during postwar reconstruction, the scope of architectural training is broadened to include town planning; Bland and Spence-Sales establish the first Canadian graduate program in planning.

 1949: Architectural education is extended by one year, to six years.

 1961: The M.Arch program is expanded to include Architectural Design (John Bland) in addition to Planning (Harold Spence-Sales).